 One should be flexible in different ideal conditions of the technical analysis.
 You will get to see the patterns with some variations.

-Be flexible enough to modify and read the charts to improve the accuracy of the predictions.
+Be flexible enough to modify and read the charts in order to improve the accuracy of the predictions.

 Remember do not flow against the stream, always follow the trend in their initial levels.